 I have a Daphne bush that is having a major sulk.
-Can you please advise if there is a product out there than can re-energise it?
+Is there is a product that can re-energise it?
 The leaves are not yellow and none are falling off, but they look a tad limp and not glossy.
 It has been in its current position now for 6 months.

 Known for its wonderfully fragrant flowers, Daphne is a favourite for many people.
 They are not the easiest of shrubs to cultivate and although varieties like Daphne odroa rubra are a hardy species, even these can present with problems.

 Getting the right garden position for your Daphne is important.
 Make sure the location is open and not in direct sun, but instead with full light and well-drained, fertile soil that is slightly acidic.
 It is often a case of experimenting until you find a site at which Daphnes thrive.
 They do not like to be too wet, nor too dry, so keep the plant well mulched with compost or crushed bark.